 The effect of additional heavy vehicles is to increase the roughness of the road pavement (IRI) and thus to increase vehicle operating costs for all vehicles.
-To illustrate, the net effect of a 5%pa increase in vehicles per year on the average cost per vehicle-km for all other vehicles on the road is illustrated by Figure 2-3, which compares the average VOC with and without the 5% per annum increase in traffic volumes of the VOC, high volume rough surface.
+To illustrate, the net effect of a 5%pa increase in vehicles per year on the average cost per vehicle-km for all other vehicles on the road is illustrated by Figure 2-3Error!
+Reference source not found., which compares the average VOC with and without the 5% per annum increase in traffic volumes for HCV2, high volume rough surface.